2014 Queens hatchet attack: Aftermath

 lone wolf terror attacks.
 Media attention on the Queens attack questioned whether it was motivated by the jihadist group ISIS encouraging sympathizers to carry out terror attacks in their home countries.
 An FBI intelligence assessment released in 2017, however, proposed that the attack was motivated by black separatist extremism.
 According to the FBI report, Thompson had tattoos indicating association with a known black separatist extremist group, and he previously expressed support for "mass revolt" against the "white-dominated" political system in his own writings.
-They further speculate that Thompson may have been motivated by the killing of Michael Brown in Ferguson, MI two months prior to the attack.
+They further speculate that Thompson may have been motivated by the killing of Michael Brown in Ferguson, MO two months prior to the attack.